sai21gajula/Travel_agent_planner/debug/evaluate_report_task_20250423_233817.md

 *   **Trains (SNCF):** High-speed trains (TGV) connect Paris to other major cities in France and Europe (e.g., London, Brussels, Amsterdam).
 *   **Buses (Flixbus, BlaBlaBus):** Budget-friendly option for travel to other cities in France and Europe.

+## 3. Accommodation Options

+Based on your interests and budget, here are some recommended areas and hotels:

+*   **Le Marais:** Known for its historical architecture, vibrant atmosphere, and proximity to many attractions.
+    *   **Hotel Budget Example:** Hotel